Woman in the dark after dining with friend who tested positive

-A Queenstown woman's had nothing but silence from the Ministry of Health, despite dining with a person who later tested positive for Covid last Wednesday.
+A Queenstown woman says she has had nothing but silence from the Ministry of Health, despite dining with a person who later tested positive for Covid.

-That person was told, during a follow-up interview with the ministry, Thomson had been deemed a "close contact", and the ministry would get in touch with her.
+That person was told, during a follow-up interview with the ministry, that Thomson had been deemed a "close contact" and the ministry would get in touch with her.

 Rattled, Thomson said she called the Ministry of Health hotline on Saturday, seeking advice on the next steps.